Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: Sturmian Sequences

 \begin{theo} A Sturmian subshift $\Xi(\alpha)$ is $f$-embeddable if and only if the irrational number $\alpha$ associated with it has bounded type.
 In particular \begin{enumerate} \item[(i)] if $\alpha$ is a quadratic irrational, then $\Xi(\alpha)$ is $f$-embeddable; \item[(ii)] for almost every $\alpha \in (0,1)$, the subshift $\Xi(\alpha)$ is not $f$-embeddable; \item[(iii)] the boundary of $\Xi(e)$ is not embeddable for $e=2.71828\ldots$. \end{enumerate} \end{theo}

-{\bf Proof: } The first part of this result is theorem~\ref{embed11.th-sturmHull}.
-Point (i) is a consequence of the fact that quadratic irrational have an eventually periodic (hence bounded) partial fraction expansion.
-Point (ii) is a consequence of the theorem of Khintchine on continued fractions, and point (iii) is a consequence of the explicit formula for the partial fraction decomposition of $e$. $\Box$
+\begin{proof} The first part of this result is Theorem~\ref{embed11.th-sturmHull} which was proved above.
+Point (i) is a consequence of the fact that quadratic irrational have an eventually periodic (hence bounded) continued fraction expansion.
+Point (ii) is a consequence of the theorem of Khintchine on continued fractions, and point (iii) is a consequence of the explicit formula for the continued fraction decomposition of $e$. \end{proof}